datacarpentry/datacarpentry.github.io/_posts/2016-03-28-pilot-spatial-data.md

 ## A Personal Note

+I’d like to note that these lessons would not be possible without the help and support of all of the hackathon participants.
+Thank you all for your time in pulling the lessons together and providing feedback!

 One last note:
 I'm so happy to be a part of the Carpentry community!
 I think it's a fantastically positive group and  look forward to teaching with other instructors in the future.